 #2 Belmond Casa de Sierra Nevada

-The gorgeous hacienda-style Belmond Casa de Sierra Nevada reminds you of a bygone era.
+The gorgeous hacienda-style Belmond Casa de Sierra Nevada reminds me of a bygone era.
 As you swing open the old, wooden front doors and encounter your own private sanctuary.
 A sense of calm will come over you as you wander the grounds of this 17th-century fortress.
 A dip in the pale-stoned pool will leave you refreshed, as you sip a tequila-filled margarita under the perfect sun.
 Later you can meander through the gardens filled with cactus and agave trees, while live Latin music fills the air.
-The perfect oasis for those who need to getaway.
+The perfect oasis for those who need to get away.

 The Belmond is like a cluster of colonial mansions that are built around a central courtyard yet is walled off from the street, so the vibe is like a private sanctuary.
 And yet it is right in the middle of everything you need.
 It has 27 rooms, many with stone fireplaces, and copper-lined tubs…which adds to its elegant look